 Sometimes the best approach to solving a problem is to leverage others’ strengths and focus effort.

-Fiscal Sponsorship is a proven way to address community-wide problems and an alternative to starting and running your own nonprofit organization.
-Fiscal sponsorship also assures funders and others who invest in sponsored projects that their dollars are being accounted for and well managed.
+This alternative to starting an independent nonprofit allows a project to solicit tax-deductible donations and seek grant funds through the Foundation’s exempt status.
+Fiscal sponsorship also assures funders and others who invest in sponsored projects that their dollars are being properly accounted for and well managed.

 - Coalitions and networks